Ukraine-Russia row over Crimea spreads to U.N. nuclear agency

 Faced with the worst East-West confrontation since the end of the Cold War, the U.N. agency issued a cautious statement telling Russia it would “continue to implement safeguards in accordance with the IAEA statute and international law”.

-Reuters obtained the notes from Russia and Ukraine to the IAEA, along with its replies, shortly after they were sent to the Vienna-based organization’s member states.
+Reuters obtained the notes from Russia and Ukraine to the IAEA, along with its replies, shortly after they were sent to the Vienna-based organisation’s member states.

 Western diplomats interpreted the IAEA response as a setback for Moscow.
 There was no immediate comment from Russian diplomats or from the agency itself.